hoangvypy/Volcano_duckbd_vs_dplyr/README.md

 # RShiny for Volcano Plot Generator with Benchmarking (DuckDB vs dplyr)

 This repository contains an R Shiny app for generating **volcano plots** from gene expression data, along with a performance comparison between **DuckDB** and **dplyr** for data processing.

-The app allows you to upload a CSV file, choose groups for comparison, and run statistical tests.
-It logs the runtime of each analysis and compares performance between DuckDB and dplyr.
+The csv is in long format from a wide table using melt function.
+The original dataset can be accessed in the supplemental section, Shen et al. Int.
+J. Mol.
+Sci.
+2023, 24(4), 4033, https://doi.org/10.3390/ijms24044033.

 ## Motivation

 I didn't initially pay much attention to Shiny app performance, as the focus was primarily on functionality and user interface.
-However, after recently reading a post titled ["R Shiny and DuckDB: How to Speed Up Your Shiny Apps When Working With Large Datasets"](https://www.r-bloggers.com/2024/05/r-shiny-and-duckdb-how-to-speed-up-your-shiny-apps-when-working-with-large-datasets/), written by Dario Radečić, I became intrigued to try DuckDB's potential to improve data processing performance.Inspired by the post, I decided to benchmark its performance within a small Shiny app to see how it compares to dplyr for processing large datasets.
+However, inspired by the post, ["R Shiny and DuckDB: How to Speed Up Your Shiny Apps When Working With Large Datasets"](https://www.r-bloggers.com/2024/05/r-shiny-and-duckdb-how-to-speed-up-your-shiny-apps-when-working-with-large-datasets/), written by Dario Radečić, I decided to benchmark its performance within this small Shiny app to see how it compares to dplyr for processing large datasets.

 ## Features